11cafe/comfyui-workspace-manager/README.md

-# ComfyUI Workspace Manager
+# ☕️ ComfyUI Workspace Manager

-Manage all your workflows in one place, seamlessly switch between workflows.
+A ComfyUI custom node extension to manage all your workflows in one place, seamlessly switch between workflows.
 Create, update, delete workflows in one workspace.

-Sincerely looking for colaborators and coworkers to develop this **ComfyUI project management tool** plugin.
-If you know React, Python or ML model deployment, please reach out to me if you're interested!
+**Looking for colaborators and coworkers to develop this ComfyUI project management tool**.
+If you know React, Python or ML model deployment, please reach out to me (weixuanfu01@gmail.com) if you're interested!
 We want to make it easy to **manage, share and deploy** ComfyUI project.

+If you have questions or suggestions, please join our Discord: https://discord.gg/bN9E8MnMT5

 ## Install